thisisyusub/responsive_assistant/README.md

 - **ResponsiveAssistant** - this is the the simple StatelessWidget that returns a widget with the `SizingInformation`.

 > Note: `DeviceScreenType` and `SizingInformation` is used by `ResponsiveAssistant`.
-You just neeed to use `ResponsiveAssitant` to control responsiveness.
+You just need to use `ResponsiveAssitant` to control responsiveness.

 ---